raulpe7eira/rp7pay/README.md

 # RP7Pay API

-This repository is the code corresponding to the [nlw#4 - trilha elixir](https://nextlevelweek.com/) lab.
+This repository is the code corresponding to the [nlw#4 - trilha elixir](https://nextlevelweek.com/) lab by Rafael Camarda.

 > The project simulates a banking API that allows to withdraw, deposit or transfer money between two accounts and uses Basic Auth as authentication in some resources.